How Does Acupuncture Work?

 We do not process insurance in-house; however, we are happy to provide you with a detailed receipt that has the necessary coding for you to submit to your provider.
 We recommend checking with your insurance company to see if you are covered for out of network acupuncture and, if so, what specific conditions your insurance company may cover.

 You may also use an HSA, Flex Spending or FSA Plan.

 Services Fees and Time of Payment

 Patients are responsible for payment in full at the time of service.
-Fees will vary depending on the individuals prescribed treatment plan.
-The cost of your customized care plan will discussed during your initial consultation.
+The cost will vary depending on the individual's prescribed treatment plan.
+The cost of your customized care plan will be discussed during your initial consultation.

 What Payments Do You Accept?